Share to: share facebook share twitter share wa share telegram print page

 The Horseshoe is listed on the National Register of Historic Places, and most of its buildings reflect the federal style of architecture in vogue in the early days of the nation.
 Among them is the South Caroliniana Library, which was designed by Robert Mills and is the first freestanding academic library in the United States.[23]

-Built in 1909, Davis College was the university's first new building after the Civil War and currently houses the School of Library and Information Science
+Built in 1909, Davis College was the university's first new building after the Civil War.
+It currently houses the School of Library and Information Science.

 Over the years the 11 original buildings on the Horseshoe survived a fire, an earthquake, and the Civil War, but in 1939 McKissick Museum replaced the original President's House.
 The President's House would eventually return to the Horseshoe after extensive remodeling of one of its original buildings, which was dedicated as such in 1952.